 There are numerous easy local drives to small towns and villages, each of which has its own quaint character and charm, and there are many gentle walks in all of them.
 To get the best from your experience we have outlined 4 distinct driving routes to whet your appetite but of course can help you design bespoke tours to best suit your needs.

 Route 1 – Stonehaven – Dunnottar – Crawton – Catterline

-From Kair it’s a short hop to Stonehaven, a bustling market town.
-It has an open lido dating back to the 1930’s.
-Heated seawater in 1935 has kept the swimming pool busy ever since.
+From Kair it’s a short hop to Stonehaven, a bustling market town, the highlight of which is the harbour.
 Near the harbour there is a 16th century tolbooth which was once a prison but is now a small museum with a seafood restaurant.
 You can then head south out of Stonehaven along the coastal route on the A92.

 3km from Stonehaven (great walk) lies the outpost of Dunnottar Castle, a fortified ruin dating from the 13th – 17th centuries, although it is believed that there has been a fortress here since Pictish times.
 Charles 2nd sought refuge here in 1650.
 In more recent times the site was associated with the historic series, Game of Thrones, ensuring its ongoing popularity.

 A short drive heads down the rugged coastline to Crawton, a former fishing community, but now with just surviving ruins of this small hamlet.
 It is adjacent to the RSPB nature reserve at Fowlsheugh which is a site of special scientific interest.
 There are prolific seabird nesting colonies on the 70m high cliffs.
 It can be accessed either from the clifftop trail or by boat from Stonehaven Harbour.
 In an area known as ‘the St. Kilda of the East’, there are puffins, razorbills, kittiwakes, fulmars and guillemots.
 Trelong Bay lies directly below the Crawton cliffs.